turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

 ### Delegation boundary

-The instruction profiles retain workflow, response discipline, missing-source handling, self-contained-method execution, and the always-on attribution and person-directed-action safeguards.
+The Project instruction profile retains workflow, response discipline, missing-source handling, self-contained-method execution, and the always-on attribution and person-directed-action safeguards.
 This guide carries the detailed source routing, constitutive commitments, application rules, classification boundaries, and common failure modes that need not be duplicated in the limited instruction fields.

-When a profile names one of this guide's sections or a routed semantic document, consult it for the current task; delegation makes the detailed guard applicable, not optional.
+When the profile names one of this guide's sections or a routed semantic document, consult it for the current task; delegation makes the detailed guard applicable, not optional.
 Verify the compressed guidance against the selected authoritative semantic source whenever a definition or classification turns on it.